Asset and Facility Management:

 Facility Condition Index (FCI)

 A measure of the overall condition of a facility or building.
 It is used to assess the physical condition of a facility and to identify areas that may require maintenance, repair, or replacement.
-The FCI is a ratio of the replacement value of the facility to the replacement value of the facility in good condition.
+The FCI is a ratio of the cost to repair to the cost to replace.

 The FCI is commonly used in facility management to help prioritize maintenance and capital improvement projects, by identifying the areas of the facility that require the most attention.
 It can also be used to identify opportunities for energy efficiency and cost savings.